 Since then I have had more “money” experiences with the church—none of them good.
 One was when I was stationed at the Navy base in Washington, D.C.
 The senior chaplain boasted to me how he demanded $6,000 for the use of the chapel for a particular marriage because the people were no doubt going to spend a lot more for a hall and a banquet, and it was only right that the church should get its fair share.
 I remember thinking, “Everyone else is fleecing married couples; shouldn’t the church be above that?”

-Then there was a very wealthy parish where I prepared a couple for their marriage though they were going to wed in another church.
+Then there was a couple I was to prepare for marriage at a very wealthy parish, though they were going to wed in another church.
 They were told it was OK, but since they wanted a “prime time” spot, it would cost them $3,400 plus the cost of the organist, singers, and wedding coordinators, and that if they wanted to give the presider a stipend it would be an additional charge.

 When a couple decides to get married, they want their marriage to work and the wedding to be one of their most cherished memories.
 They are no doubt aware that their celebration will demand a significant outlay of money, time, and energy.
 But isn’t it the job of the priest helping them in their preparation to encourage them to keep their spending and celebration in perspective?
 This is very difficult for a pastor or priest if he has come to look upon a wedding as a way of making money to balance his parish budget.

 Financial issues can cause more problems for couples than any other area of the relationship.
 It would be much easier for a priest to help a couple examine and share their values concerning money if he is not using this important celebration as a means of meeting the church’s financial obligations.
 And couples would be much more receptive to the solid advice of a priest who stresses how both they and the church should develop a mutual relationship.
 There is no harm in letting them know that the church was provided by hardworking parishioners and that they could do their part in making sure it remains available to other couples who wants to marry there in the future.